 As the United States grew exponentially in size and population over the course of the 19th century, formal social groups and fraternal societies of all kinds sprang up across the country with missions that encompassed lofty themes of patriotism, industry, fellowship, and civic service.
 The National Grange of Patrons of Husbandry was one such organization, founded in 1867 as a community organization for farmers and their families.
 Unlike the overwhelming majority of fraternal-style societies in the 19th century, women were permitted to join the Grange as equal members to men.
 Acknowledging the primary importance of the family in rural American history and culture, the organization also offered Junior Grange programs for children.

 In the decade following the founding of the National Grange, states began to open their own affiliate chapters of the agricultural society.
 On April 16, 1875, the Connecticut State Grange was officially founded after two days of meetings among western Connecticut farmers at the Taylor Opera House in Danbury.
 While it struggled with membership numbers and financial stability during its first decade of existence, the Connecticut Grange found new life after it was reorganized in 1885 and underwent rapid expansion — encompassing 150 local chapters with 13,000 members by 1890.
 As part of a vast agricultural social network, Grange members learned how to mobilize for the benefit of their rural communities, sharing state-of-the-art farming practices and techniques, building Grange Halls to serve as community gathering places, and organizing fairs, agricultural competitions, and farmers markets.
-The Connecticut State Grange played a significant role in advocating for the Storrs Agricultural School, which would later become the University of Connecticut.
+The Connecticut State Grange played a significant role in advocating for the Storrs Agricultural School, a higher education institute which would later become the University of Connecticut.

 List of Historic Grange Halls in Connecticut, via Historic Buildings of Connecticut blog

 “Declaration of Purposes,” National Grange of the Patrons of Husbandry